 If your family member died at work, you are probably overwhelmed by a mixture of grief, anger, and frustration… And while everyone has their own ways to come to terms with the death of their loved one, there are only two ways to seek compensation for the death of your family member at work.

 Generally, if your family member died in the course of employment, you have only two options: to pursue a workers compensation claim or file a wrongful death claim.
-Which one is best depends on a variety of factors, and our wrongful death attorney in Los Angeles is going to help you choose between filing a workers comp and wrongful death claim.
+Which one is best depends on a variety of factors, and our wrongful death claims attorney in Los Angeles is going to help you choose between filing a workers comp and wrongful death claim.

 Under California’s workers comp law, spouses, children, parents, and other dependents of the deceased are entitled to collect death benefits when their family member died in a work-related incident or died from a job-related injury or illness.